XL96/Aprior/README.md

+# Frequent Item Set Mining

-# my python implementation of Aprior algorithm using the UCI Adult Census Dataset
+My python implementation of Apriori and FP-growth algorithms using the UCI adult census dataset.